 Levels 6 & 7: Competes optional routines and requirements at Invitational the staff and Provincial Championships, as well as for a berth on the Zone Team to Alberta Winter Games (only occurs every two years).

-Level 8: Competes optional routines and requirements at Invitational, Provincial Championships as well as for a berth on the Alberta Team to Western Canadian Championships.
+Level 8: Competes optional routines and requirements at Invitationals, Provincial Championships as well as for a berth on the Alberta Team to Western Canadian Championships.

 NATIONAL STREAM